 If you already have the YouTube app downloaded on your smartphone, then you'll have instant access to YouTube Gaming.
 Reimagined in May 2019, YouTube Gaming is now an extension of YouTube itself, and it's really easy to find.
 On the web, simply open up YouTube's homepage and select Gaming from the sidebar or, alternatively, click Explore and select Gaming.

-YouTube Gaming is the perfect choice for people who'd prefer to keep all of their video-related content in one place.
+YouTube Gaming is the perfect choice of game streaming platforms for people who'd prefer to keep all of their video-related content in one place.
 Fully integrated into YouTube, YouTube Gaming features the same easy-to-use interface you'll already be familiar with, so you'll get to grips with the platform in seconds.
 You can instantly see who's streaming live, or you can view on-demand gaming video produced, or previously streamed, by creators directly from the dashboard.

 There are a bunch of exclusive features, which benefit both creators and viewers.
 An interactive live chat will sit to the side of the stream, which can be modified to become a members-only chat if the creator chooses to do so.
 You can subscribe to creators in the same way as you would subscribe to any other channel, or you can hit the Join button instead to become a member.
 As a member, you'll pay a monthly fee, and receive benefits similar to those found on Twitch.